L-Glutamic Acid / Glutamate

 Major Excitatory Neurotransmitter

 Glutamate is the principal excitatory neurotransmitter in the CNS — activates NMDA, AMPA, kainate, and metabotropic glutamate receptors.
 Critical for learning, memory, synaptic plasticity.
-Endogenously synthesized; dietary supplementation does NOT meaningfully increase brain glutamate (BBB tightly regulates).
+Endogenously synthesized; dietary supplementation does not meaningfully increase brain glutamate (BBB tightly regulates).

 Glutamine Precursor

-Glutamate is the immediate precursor to GLUTAMINE (the most abundant amino acid in plasma; major fuel for enterocytes, lymphocytes, kidney).
+Glutamate is the immediate precursor to glutamine (the most abundant amino acid in plasma; major fuel for enterocytes, lymphocytes, kidney).
 Most clinical interest is via glutamine supplementation rather than glutamate.

 Neurotransmitter Substrate (GABA Synthesis)